- Concrete slabs home

 Find local concrete contractors to help with your project.

 Control joints are planned cracks which allow for movements caused by temperature changes and drying shrinkage.
 In other words, if the concrete does crack-you want to have an active role in deciding where it will crack and that it will crack in a straight line instead of randomly.

-Read more about properly creating and locating joints in concrete slabs.
+Get more tips for creating contraction joints in concrete slabs.

 CONTROL JOINT VS. EXPANSION JOINT

 Control joints are meant to control cracking, while expansion joints are meant to allow for movement.
 Expansion joints, or isolation joints, are used between two different concrete pours, or where concrete meets with another material or even a structure.
 Expansion joints are more common on big commercial projects and often aren’t required when pouring residential slabs.
 These joints usually require filling, especially if the concrete is going to be polished or finished with a coating (see Sealing Joints in a Concrete Slab).